General Admission Policy

 Note: For summer semester admissions, international applicants may be considered for full-time graduate degree programs only.
 Applications for part-time degree programs beginning in the summer will not be considered.

-International applicants who hold visas other than an F-1 visa and wish to enroll as part-time Graduate Special Students (Non-Degree) should follow the application directions outlined under Graduate Special Students (Non-Degree).
-International graduate students attending other institutions on student (F-1) visas during the regular academic year are also welcome to enroll as Graduate Special Students (Non-Degree) during the summer.
+International applicants (who hold visas other than an F-1) who wish to enroll in a graduate non-degree program in special status should follow the application directions outlined on the website.
+International graduate students attending other institutions on student (F-1) visas during the regular academic year are also welcome to enroll as Graduate Non-Degree status students during the summer.

-Post-baccalaureate students who wish to take graduate-level credit courses (.500-level and above) but are not interested in earning a degree or certificate may enroll as Graduate Special Students (Non-Degree).
-Potential Graduate Special Student (Non-Degree) applicants should review the Admissions website and speak to a representative from the Office of Admissions (1-877-548-7631) before applying.
+Post-baccalaureate students who wish to take graduate-level credit courses (.500-level and above) but are not interested in earning a degree or certificate may enroll as graduate non-degree special students.
+Prospective graduate non-degree applicants should review the Admissions website and speak to a representative from the Office of Admissions (1-877-548-7631) before applying.

 Note: Certain degree program courses are not available for students enrolled as Graduate Special students.
-Applicants are encouraged to confirm their eligibility and availability of their desired courses before applying for Non- Degree status.
+Applicants are encouraged to confirm their eligibility and the availability of their selected courses before applying for non-degree status.
 The Doctor of Education and Doctor of Philosophy degree programs do not permit Graduate Special students to enroll in doctoral-level courses.
-Prospective Graduate Special student (Non-Degree) applicants should speak with the Office of Admissions (1-877-548-7631) before applying and review the information located on the Admissions website.
+Prospective Graduate Special student (non-degree) applicants should speak with the Office of Admissions (1-877-548-7631) before applying and review the information located on the Admissions website.

-Students enrolled in the Graduate Special Student (Non-Degree Program status) are not eligible for Federal Financial Aid and do not qualify as matriculated or enrolled in an academic program for loan deferment/ forbearance programs.
+Students enrolled in graduate non-degree special status are not eligible for federal financial aid and do not qualify as matriculated or enrolled in an academic program for loan deferment or forbearance programs.

-- Students enrolled in the Graduate Special Student (Non-Degree Program status) are not eligible to use their Veteran's benefits.
+- Students enrolled in graduate non-degree special status are not eligible to use Veterans' benefits.

-- Students enrolled in the Graduate Special Student (Non-Degree Program status) are not eligible to participate in the JHU Student Health Insurance Program.
+- Students enrolled in graduate non-degree special status are not eligible to participate in the JHU Student Health Insurance Program.

-- Students that have been previously academically dismissed or dismissed for student conduct violations from any SOE program may not reapply under Graduate Special Student [Non-Degree Program status].
+- Students who have been previously academically dismissed or dismissed for student conduct violations from any SOE program may not reapply for graduate non-degree special status.

-- Grad Special student non-degree admission does not guarantee later admission as a degree student.
+- Graduate Non-Degree Special admission to enroll in courses does not guarantee later admission as a degree student.

-- A candidate may not submit a degree and non-degree application for the same entry term.
+- A candidate may not submit a degree and a graduate non-degree special application for the same entry term.

-- Per federal regulations, international applicants seeking an immigrant study visa are not eligible for admission under the Graduate Special Student Program status.
+- Per federal regulations, international applicants seeking an immigrant study visa are not eligible for admission under the graduate non-degree special program status.

 Requirements